 How to track operating expenses

-Spreadsheets can be a good starting point for tracking business expenses when you first open your business.
+Spreadsheets can be a good starting point for tracking business expenses when you first open your new venture.
 But as you scale and your expenses become more complicated, you’ll need a more sophisticated way of tracking your expenses.

-That’s where accounting software comes in: not only will you save time on bookkeeping, but you’ll get a better overview of your expenses compared to your overall revenue.
+That’s where accounting software comes in once again: not only will you save time on bookkeeping, but you’ll get a better overview of your expenses compared to your overall revenue.
 This can help you understand where you need to cut costs, and how to streamline your expenses to maximize revenue.

 If you’re transitioning from Excel spreadsheets to a software that comprehensively tracks expenses, don’t stress about losing data.
 These sheets can easily be imported to most accounting software.